mms-fcul/membrane-lra/README.md

 Place the .gro files of the deprotonated state inside this directory

 - *gros_prot* (dir)
-Place the .gro files of the protonated state inside this directoryy
+Place the .gro files of the protonated state inside this directory

 ## Run